 Euphorbia antiquorum var. polygona, Euphorbia arborescens, Euphorbia mayuranathanii, Tithymalus antiquorus

-Euphorbia antiquorum is a succulent shrub or small tree, up to 23 feet (7 m) tall, with ascending branches.
-Older stems are cylindrical with brownish bark.
+Euphorbia antiquorum is a succulent shrub or small tree with ascending branches and green leaves clustered at the apex.
+It grows up to 23 feet (7 m) tall.
 Branches are smooth, green, 3- or 4-ribbed, and up to 2.8 inches (7 cm) thick.
-Leaves are green, clustered at the apex, up to 4 inches (10 cm) long, and up to 0.8 inches (2 cm) wide.
-Spines are paired, blackish, and up to 0.2 inches (0.5 cm) long.
+The older stems are cylindrical with brownish bark.
+Leaves are up to 4 inches (10 cm) long and 0.8 inches (2 cm) wide.
+The paired spines are blackish and up to 0.2 inches (0.5 cm) long.
 Cyathia are inflorescences consisting of cup-shaped clusters of modified leaves.
 Each cluster holds one female flower and several male flowers.
 They are yellowish-green to pinkish and appear all year round.
-Fruits are 3-lobed capsules, up to 0.2 inches (0.5 cm) in diameter, initially green, becoming red when ripe.
+Fruits are 3-lobed capsules, initially green, red when ripe, and up to 0.2 inches (0.5 cm) in diameter.

 This succulent is the type species of the genus Euphorbia.